microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     Like any realistic data set, the historical maintenance record is imperfect and so the data your model trained on will include some incorrect maintenance operations, leading to incorrect maintenance recommendations.
 Try a few values near the edges of pressure and machine temperature to see.

-## Exercise 4:  Create an Azure Function to send event telemetry to Cosmos DB
+## Exercise 3:  Create an Azure Function to send event telemetry to Cosmos DB

 Duration: 30 minutes

+[Azure IoT Hub](https://azure.microsoft.com/services/iot-hub/) is a Microsoft offering which provides secure and reliable communication between IoT devices and cloud services in Azure.
+The aim of this service is to provide bidirectional communication at scale.
+The core focus of many industrial companies is not on cloud computing; therefore, they do not necessarily have the personnel skilled to provide guidance and to stand up a reliable and scalable infrastructure for an IoT solution.
+It is imperative for these types of companies to enter the IoT space not only for the cost savings associated with remote monitoring, but also to improve safety for their workers and the environment.

+Wide World Importers is one such company that could use a helping hand entering the IoT space.
+They have an existing suite of sensors and on-premises data collection mechanisms at each factory but would like to centralize data in the cloud.
+To achieve this, we will stand up a IoT Hub and assist them with the process of integrating existing sensors with IoT Hub via [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/).
+A [predictable cost model](https://azure.microsoft.com/pricing/details/iot-hub/) also ensures that there are no financial surprises.

-Now that IoT Hub is storing data, we can begin to process the sensor data messages and insert the results into long-term storage.
-In this exercise, we will use an Azure Function to handle IoT Hub events and store event data in Cosmos DB for downstream enrichment.
+For this lab, we will simulate the IoT process using an Azure Function.
+In this exercise, we will create the Azure Function to generate event data and connect it to Cosmos DB for downstream enrichment.

 ### Task 1: Enable Azure Synapse Link for Cosmos DB